-The commissioning process for federal facilities (including new construction and existing buildings) can be completed in four steps.
+The Federal Energy Management Program's commissioning process for federal facilities, which applies to both new construction and existing buildings, is composed of the following four steps.

 Step 1: Plan

 The planning step includes developing and agreeing upon the overall commissioning objectives and strategies, assembling the project team, and compiling and perusing building and equipment documentation.
 Objectives for this step are to: